Meg Pendleton

 Visual Arts (High School)

 Meg Pendleton is an international art educator with nearly two decades of experience in the field of education.
-Meg’s art classroom is a place of discovery, where students learn to take the reigns as self-directed learners and creators.
+Her art classroom serves as a place of discovery, fostering creative confidence and self-directed learners.

 Meg’s worldview has been greatly shaped by her diverse experiences while living and working in Boston, Seoul, Moscow, and Istanbul.
-She is a practicing artist, a writer, art history enthusiast, and a traveler.
-Her personal artwork encompasses the production of combines, a concept pioneered by the artist Robert Rauschenberg.
-These collages marry all aspects of Meg’s artistic interests.
-She also enjoys painting the figure, most often in oils.
+She is a practicing artist, a writer, an art history enthusiast, and a traveler.
+Her preferred artistic practices include oil painting and the production of combines, a collage concept pioneered by the artist Robert Rauschenberg.